 The average human spends 26 years of life sleeping.
 That's a lot of z's, and for what?
 Interestingly, the question of why we sleep is one of the great mysteries of biology.

 Most theorists believe that sleep is of particular importance to the health of the brain or the nervous system.
 After all, the effects of sleep deprivation usually take a mental toll, often in the form of memory loss, hallucinations or even seizures.
-Interestingly though, every animal ever studied needs to sleep in some capacity, regardless of the size of its brain or the complexity of its nervous system.
+Sleep deprivation takes a physical toll on your brain, too, according to a new study published in the Journal of Neuroscience.
+It turns out your brain eats itself when you don't get enough sleep.
+New Scientist reports:

 Research published in July 2016 and spearheaded by Giulio Tononi of the University of Wisconsin-Madison represents the best evidence yet of what happens when we sleep, reports New Scientist.
 Tononi's team took slices from the brains of mice before and after sleep.
 They found that synapses, or connections between neurons, were 18 percent smaller when sampled after a period of sleep.
 In other words, it seems that the connections between neurons in our brains are being trimmed or weakened while we snooze.